“You only get one shot at a first impression”

 It doesn’t matter if you’re just starting out or already are more established as an artist.
 The course is suitable for anyone interested to gain more exposure and fans!

-After a successful launch in 2019, the next round of the course starts April 17th 2020 and you can now benefit from a huge ‘Early Bird’ offer!
+After two successful editions in 2019 and 2020, the next round of the course starts July 17th 2020 and you can now benefit from an ‘Early Bird’ offer!

 Read all about it here or click the button below.